davidpinhas/freedom55/README.md

 - `--help`: (Optional) Show the help message and exit.

 ### Configuration
-For configuring the Freedom 55 CLI with your desired integrations, run the `fd55 config` command:
+To configure Freedom 55 CLI with your desired integrations, run the `fd55 config` command:
 ```bash
 fd55 config
 [?]
 Select integrations to configure?: